vongovantien/VNVTStoreApp/README.md

 ## Project Overview

-The E-Commerce Platform is a comprehensive online shopping solution built with Java Spring Boot for the backend and Angular for the frontend.
+The E-Commerce Platform is a comprehensive online shopping solution built with .NET 8 for the backend and Angular for the frontend.
 This project aims to provide a scalable, secure, and user-friendly platform for online retailers to manage their products, orders, and customers.

 ## Features